thehabbos007/ComRaTT/README.md

 This should compile the ComRaTT snippets to WAT and pipe the WAT code into wasmtime.
 Any arguments passed into the shell script is passed directly as parameters to the exported `main` functions of the ComRaTT programs.

+## With Docker
+Use the following command to execute examples in the container directly from your host shell.

+`docker run --rm comratt /bin/bash -c "./run_ratt.sh 1 < examples/is_prime.cml"`

+Replace examples and arguments according to the instructions above.

+It is also possible to use `docker run -it comratt` to enter the containers shell and interact with it manually.